abhi-iso/tindog/README.md

 # tindog
-one of the projects i amde along with my prof.
+one of the projects i made along with my prof.